I hear you: you've got your todo list.

 - [ ] Pay quarterly estimated taxes

-- [ ] Finish the new landing page
+- [x] Finish landing page video

 ## Notes